BuildOnViction/tomox-sdk/WEBSOCKET_API.md

 }
 ```

-It is identical to the order successs message exect that order statuses are different.
+It is identical to the order successs message except that order statuses are different.
 The client should usually not receive this message and it can be interpreted as an 'internal server error' (bug in the system rather than a malformed payload or client error)

 # Raw Orderbook Channel